ker2x/DearDiary/Writerside/topics/Overview.md

 ## What to expect ?

-Security, Reverse Engineering, deProgramming, and more.
+Security, Reverse Engineering, [deProgramming](FAQ.md), and more.

 - Some kind of informal diary
 - Some kind of technical documentation
 - Some kind of tutorial
 - Some kind of blog
+- Expect the unexpected (and the expected too)

 A lot of trial & error, a lot of mistakes, a lot of fun.
 I share everything, including me being an idiot jumping down the rabbit hole and chasing ghosts.